fabric/fabric/sites/www/faq.rst

 These are some of the most commonly encountered problems or frequently asked questions which we receive from users.
-They aren't intended as a substitute for reading the rest of the documentation, especially the :doc:`conceptual docs
-<concepts>`, so please make sure you check those out if your question is not
+They aren't intended as a substitute for reading the rest of the documentation, so please make sure you check it out if your question is not answered here.
-answered here.

 .. _one-shell-per-command: